arturdryomov/talks/2018-05-26-kotlin-max-payne/slides.md

 * Neat, reduces methods count.
     * OH HAI Android :sparkles:
-* Feels like kernel development.
+* Syntax feels like kernel development.
 * Not emraced at all.
 * Mostly forces `@Suppress("nothing_to_inline")`.